OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 ### Makefiles

-Make is one of the earliest build systems dating back to the 1970s.
-Its available on Linux, Mac OS X and Unix, so you will frequently encounter projects using it.
+Make is one of the earliest build tools dating back to the 1970s.
+Its available on Linux, macOS and Unix, so you will frequently encounter projects using it.
 Unfortunately, Make has a number of short comings (*[Recursive Make Considered Harmful](https://embeddedartistry.com/blog/2017/04/10/recursive-make-considered-harmful/)* and *[What's Wrong With GNU make?](https://www.conifersystems.com/whitepapers/gnu-make/)*), and can cause some discomfort.
 Despite issues with Make, ESAPI C++ uses Make primarily for three reasons: first, its omnipresent; second, its easier to manage than the Auto Tools family; and third, `libtool` was out of the question.

 Consider what happens when you: (1) type `make` `debug`, and then type `make` `release`.
 Each build would require different `CFLAGS` due to optimizations and level of debug support.
 In your makefile, you would extract the relevant target and set `CFLAGS` and `CXXFLAGS` similar to below (taken from [ESAPI C++ Makefile](https://code.google.com/archive/p/owasp-esapi-cplusplus/source/default/source)):